 Legal English Advanced Development (LEAD) Program

 The LEAD Program is an intensive English language and legal skills program developed by the University of Minnesota Law School for students entering the LL.M.
 Program.
-This class is taught by Minnesota English Language Program instructors who specialize in teaching professional English to non-native speakers of English.
+This class is taught by Law School faculty, and Minnesota English Language Program instructors, who specialize in teaching professional English to non-native speakers of English.
 View more information here.